On cover times for 2D lattices: Random walk on 2D torus

 The hope (and the reason) that the deviation of the inverse local time does not give the right order for the deviation of the cover time, is that the number of excursions required to cover the graph (or alternatively, the local time at the origin at time $\tau_{\mathrm{cov}}$) also exhibits a fairly large deviation (as opposed to the wired boundary case).
 Furthermore, these two random variables are negatively associated such that their deviations will cancel each other, and hence the cover time $\tau_{\mathrm{cov}}$ is still fairly concentrated.

-It seems rather challenging to study (or to formalize) the negative association between the inverse local time and the number of excursions required for covering.
-Alternatively, we pose an artificial boundary over a suitable subset of the box and argue that: \begin{itemize} \item The cover times with or without this artificial boundary are almost the same. \item The inverse local time exhibits a significantly smaller deviation with the boundary condition. \item It is possible to carefully select a collection of packing boxes such that the random walks on these boxes are almost independent. \end{itemize} Our proof, as demonstrated in the rest of this section, is laid out precisely in this manner.
-Since we have been through the proof for the wired boundary case, we focus on the new issues for the unwired boundary case.
+It seems rather challenging to study (or even to formalize) the negative association between the inverse local time and the number of excursions required for covering.
+Alternatively, we pose an artificial boundary over a suitable subset of the torus and argue that: \begin{itemize} \item The cover times with or without this artificial boundary are almost the same. \item The inverse local time exhibits a significantly smaller deviation with the boundary condition. \item It is possible to carefully select a collection of packing boxes such that the random walks on these boxes are almost independent. \end{itemize} Our proof, as demonstrated in the rest of this section, is laid out precisely in this manner.
+Since we have been through the proof for the wired boundary case, we focus on the new issues for the case of 2D torus.